ronf/asyncssh/docs/api.rst

 :class:`SSHCertificate`, or ``None`` if no certificate should be associated with the key.

-When a single filename is provided in as a value in the list, an attempt is made to load a private key from that file and a certificate from a file constructed by appending '-cert.pub' to the end of the name.
+When a filename is provided as a value in the list, an attempt is made to load a private key from that file and a certificate from a file constructed by appending '-cert.pub' to the end of the name.

 Encrypted private keys can be loaded by making an explicit call to :func:`import_private_key` or :func:`read_private_key` with the